 To visit one or more countries in Europe, you will need travel delay insurance.
 It is an essential policy when there are several stages during the trip.
 This policy is activated when there has been a minimum of six hours delay and a defined problem.

 It is advisable to pay for insurance with coverage for interruptions when you want to save money.
-Are you traveling in Europe and have to return home in an emergency?
+Are you traveling in Europe and have to return home as an emergency?
 Then don’t worry.
 This insurance will help you recover deposits and payments made to places you never had the time to go.

 One of the great advantages of cancellation insurance is that you will be able to recover 100% of the money invested in the trip.
-The only limitation is that you have an illness or a death in the family.
+The only condition is that you have an illness or a death in the family.
 Only then will you get your full investment back.

 Some companies allow you to upgrade the standard travel policy to “cancel for other reasons.”
 You can cancel and get 50% to 75% of your money back for fear of traveling or a change of mind.
 Cancellation must be made at least 48 hours in advance.
 Cancellation will not be made overnight.